An atomic boson sampler

 The indistinguishability of two atoms is defined to be the Hilbert-Schmidt inner product of the density matrices of the two one-atom wavefunctions on the hidden DOFs.
-It can be inferred from a Hong-Ou-Mandel (HOM) experiment by comparing the coincidence probability of the atoms $p_{11}^{\rm B}$ to the corresponding coincidence probability for perfectly distinguishable atoms $p_{11}^{\rm D}$ (note that these distributions are normalized in a way that removes the effect of loss, see Methods).
-We measure HOM interference of atoms~\cite{kaufman_two-particle_2014, lopes_atomic_2015, robens_boson_2022} by studying quantum walks in 1D via the binning procedure described above (Fig.~\ref{fig:2}).
-In these quantum walks, the evolution time corresponds to varying the reflectivity of the beam splitter in a standard HOM measurement (Fig.~\ref{fig:2}bc).
-An evolution time of $t_{\rm HOM} = 0.96$~ms approximates a balanced beam splitter between adjacent sites (see Methods).
-To measure the behavior of distinguishable atoms, we make use of a hidden DOF to make the visible behavior distinguishable.
-As discussed above, this can be accomplished by preparing atoms with different $y$ coordinates (we will refer to this as position labeling).
-Alternatively, we can perform a pair of experiments where only one atom is prepared at a time, and then combine the data in subsequent analysis (we will refer to this as time labeling.
+It can be inferred from a Hong-Ou-Mandel (HOM) experiment by comparing the coincidence probability of the atoms $p_{11}^{\rm B}$ to the corresponding coincidence probability for perfectly distinguishable atoms $p_{11}^{\rm D}$ (see Methods).
+We measure HOM interference of atoms~\cite{kaufman_two-particle_2014, lopes_atomic_2015, robens_boson_2022} by studying quantum walks in 1D via the binning procedure described in the Methods (Fig.~\ref{fig:2}).
+In these quantum walks, an evolution time of $t_{\rm HOM} \coloneqq 0.96$~ms approximates a balanced beam splitter between adjacent sites (see Fig.~\ref{fig:2}bc and Methods).
+To measure the behavior of distinguishable atoms, we can control the hidden (after binning) initial $y$ coordinates of the atoms via rearrangement (we refer to this as position labeling.
+See Fig.~\ref{fig:1}cd).
+Alternatively, we can perform a pair of experiments where only one atom is prepared at a time, and then combine the data in subsequent analysis (we refer to this as time labeling.
 See Methods).
-One can view time labeling as being akin to introducing a time delay between otherwise identical atoms, where the time when a particle is measured serves as a hidden DOF.
 Both approaches agree to within statistical errors.